ChrisItIs0/scripts/Readme.md

-# My Shell Scripts Repository
+# My Shell Scripts to make your life a littlebit easier

 This repository contains all my custom shell scripts, including: